History of Chewing: Sage, Clove, Houseleek and …

 Houseleek Chewing: A Chewing Solution

-Houseleek (Sempervivum) is a species of flowering plant in the family Crassulaceae, cultivated in the whole of Europe.
-It is especially used for its medicinal purposes.
-People often chew its leaves to relieve toothache and sore throat.
+Houseleek (Sempervivum) is a flowering plant belonging to the Crassulaceae family, found throughout Europe.
+It is particularly valued for its medicinal properties.
+Many people chew its leaves to help alleviate toothaches and soothe sore throats.

 Houseleek was already used for its healing effects in ancient Rome and throughout Europe.
 This healing effect of the firecracker is still used in Europe.
 The crushed leaf was and still is used for corns and warts – just apply it to the affected area for a few hours.
-The pulp also helps with minor injuries, insect bites and thus has a positive effect on skin inflammations.
-As well as inflammation of the oral cavity and inflammation of the middle ear.
-It also has a positive effect on burns, swelling, scalds and frostbite.
+The pulp also helps with minor injuries and insect bites and thus has a positive effect on skin inflammations.
+It also helps with inflammation in the mouth and middle ear.
+Additionally, it has beneficial effects on burns, swelling, scalds, and frostbite.
 [4]

 Betel nut Chewing

 Betel nut is still chewed by millions of people across Asia and the Pacific.
 It is wrapped in betel leaves and often mixed with lime and spices.
 This practice goes back thousands of years.
-Chewing betel nut is deeply embedded in social and cultural traditions.
-It acts as a stimulant, similar to caffeine, and is often shared during social gatherings and ceremonies.
+Chewing betel nut is an integral part of social and cultural traditions.
+It serves as a stimulant, much like caffeine, and is frequently shared during social gatherings and ceremonies.

 Nettle Chewing